Alex Sanders (Wiccan): Left-hand path

-After the Second World War and his separation from Doreen and his children, Sanders felt isolated by his occult knowledge, and decided to live a life of the "left-hand path", after having drifted from one low-level job to another, including having sexual affairs with both men and women.
+After the Second World War and his separation from Doreen and his children, Sanders felt isolated by his occult knowledge, and decided to live a life of the "left-hand path", after having drifted from one low-level job to another, and having had sexual affairs with both men and women:

-Sanders' sister, Joan, was injured in an accidental shooting and shortly after diagnosed with terminal cancer at a very young age.
+Sanders' sister, Joan, was injured in an accidental shooting and shortly after was diagnosed with terminal cancer at a very young age.
 Sanders blamed his sister's ill-health on himself for his involvement in the left hand path, and resolved to stop using his magic for selfish reasons and instead teach it to others.

 In 1963, Sanders began to study the works of Abramelin the Mage.
 It was around this time, Di Fiosa (2004) notes, that Sanders believed that angels told him to seek employment as a porter, book-duster, and odd-job man in the John Rylands Library, Manchester, where he could access an original copy of the Key of Solomon.
 Not long thereafter, Sanders' employment was terminated for dismantling the late 19th century edition of the Mathers' translation of the Key of Solomon.
 As well as influence from Goetia, which Sanders incorporated into his version of Wicca, Sanders was greatly influenced by the teachings of Eliphas Levi.